jpbecotte/bridge-agreements/conventions/xriss-xross.md

 # When to use

-- Opener is 1st or 2nd position and opens in minor.
+- Opener is 1st, 2nd, 3rd or 4th position and opens in minor.
 - Responder denies a 4 major suit

 # When NOT to use

-- Opener is 3rd or 4th position
-- Opponent interferes
+- Opponent interferes except double

 ♠♥♦♣